ShahidKhan18/Urbanfix/README.md

-# Smart Municipal Complaint System - Frontend
+# UrbanFix (Smart Municipal Complaint System) - Frontend

 This is the frontend of the **Smart Municipal Complaint System**, built with **React, TypeScript, ShadCN, Tailwind CSS, Redux Toolkit, and Axios**.